 Beijing's main tool for reducing excess industrial capacity is the reform of China's giant state-owned enterprises (SOEs), something it has been trying to do since the late 1970s.
 In the 1980s, Beijing sought to make individual state-owned factories responsible for their financial performance by, for example, moving their accounts out of the state budget and onto separate income statements.
 In the 1990s, Chinese officials attempted to turn legacy communist production units into modern corporations.
 And in the first decade of this century, Beijing consolidated its oversight of SOEs by creating so-called state asset management committees, with the State-owned Assets Supervision and Administration Commission at the top of the pyramid.

 Throughout the course of these reforms, the Chinese state, and the Communist Party in particular, has kept a firm grip on the top management of SOEs.
-The government uses SOEs to support official policy, big losses, such control has been less rewarding.
+The government uses SOEs to support official policy, even appointing government bureaucrats as company executives (usually with massive increases in pay relative to their previous government salaries).
+But recently, as SOEs in many sectors have suffered big losses, such control has been less rewarding.
 In the past, Beijing has sought to address this problem by privatizing or shuttering smaller SOEs and maintaining control over the country's larger, more profitable ones—a practice that the government of Chinese President Jiang Zemin introduced in the 1990s under the slogan of "grasping the large and letting go of the small."

 Today, Beijing is considering relaxing government control through further privatizations, at least in loss-making sectors such as mining, manufacturing, and other heavy industries.
 In theory, privatized companies will get professional managers and independent boards.
 In practice, no one knows exactly what to expect, perhaps not even the Chinese government itself.